FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

-The sets \textit{val\_random} and \textit{val\_is} amount to $\approx15\%$ of the development data associated with leaf nodes; \textit{val} is slightly lower (13.3\%) due to allocating less validation data for the most abundant classes as well as some approximations (Sec. \ref{ssec:postpro}).
+The sets \textit{val\_random} and \textit{val\_is} amount to $\approx$15\% of the development data associated with leaf nodes (Table \ref{tab:main_stats}); \textit{val} is slightly lower (13.3\%) due to allocating less validation data for the most abundant classes as well as some approximations (App.~\ref{app:post_pro}).
 All validation sets have a similar duration.
 In terms of stratification, the split done through iterative stratification, \textit{val\_is}, yields more similar class distributions than the other two, which are on par.
 The main differences lie in the uploaders “shared” between train and validation, both in number and in their nature.
-In particular, \textit{val\_random} and \textit{val\_is} suffer from WC and BC contamination as no measure was taken to prevent them.
-By contrast, \textit{val} was designed to minimize WC contamination while being relatively flexible with BC contamination.
+In particular, \textit{val\_random} and \textit{val\_is} suffer from within-class (WC) and between-class (BC) contamination as no measure is taken to prevent them.
+By contrast, \textit{val} is designed to minimize WC contamination while being relatively flexible with BC contamination (see App.~\ref{app:post_pro} for definitions of WC and BC contamination, as well as for the design of \textit{val}).
 Therefore, not only is the number of shared uploaders less in the proposed \textit{val}, but also the contamination is limited mostly to BC.

-To compare the candidate splits, we train the CRNN of the previous Section using the three of them (in this case, with a learning rate of 1e-4 and no learning rate scheduling).
-Fig.~\ref{fig:exp_val} illustrates the learning curves (PR-AUC for train, validation, and evaluation) using each of the splits.